Barker Bus Ltd. Risk Assessment

 Below is a simple risk assessment covering some of the aspects of the coach travel, for higher risk journeys an advance assessment is required, but for simple journeys and home to school travel this can be incorporated into the full assessment.

 Risk Management Policy

-Driving has been recognised as one of the Natural Environment Research Councils (NERC,s) highest risk activities.
-Research estimates that about one in three of the 3,500 annual deaths on UK roads and ten times as many serious injury involves a vehicle been driven for work purposes.
+Driving has been recognised as one of the Natural Environment Research Councils (NERC’s) highest risk activities.
+Research estimates that about one in three of the 3,500 annual deaths on UK roads and ten times as many serious injuries involves a vehicle been driven for work purposes.

 Risk arising from vehicle use needs to be properly assessed so that all necessary control measures can be identified.
 Key areas include:

-Driver assessment and compliance may be required from time to time.
+Driver assessment and compliance is always required.
 The driver is legally responsible for the vehicle road worthiness including correct loading and paperwork.
 The driver is also responsibility for his fitness to drive, and compliance with the law.
+This involves:

 Observing the road traffic act and any other legislation.

 Ensuring they are qualified to drive the vehicle they are using.